 We are a Higher Education provider based in the United Kingdom, with campuses in Wolverhampton, Walsall and Telford, learning centres in Stafford, Telford and Burton and Business Solutions centres in Wolverhampton, Telford and Hereford.
-We have over 22,000 students within the UK and abroad and over 2,500 UK based staff.
-Our annual turnover in the financial year ending 31st July 2018 was £187.3M.
+We have over 22,500 students within the UK and abroad and in excess of 2,500 UK based staff.
+Our annual turnover in the financial year ending 31st July 2019 was £186.5M.